Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What’s the rental market like in your area?

 Sutton also has seen a trend of business owners investing in mixed-use properties.
-“Buyers are taking a hybrid approach — operating their businesses in the retail space while utilizing residential units for either personal use or rental income to offset costs,” she said.
+“Buyers are taking a hybrid approach — operating their businesses in the retail space while utilizing residential units for either personal use or rental income to offset costs,” she explained.

 Pros and cons of leasing